seinecle/IoT4Entrepreneurs/docs/generated-slides/subdir/session-3_temp_pdf.md

 3. Ergonomics: is it simple, easy and comfortable to use?
 Does it lead to repeat use?

 == 3.
-An example of a business model with IoT
+An example of a business model based on IoT
 //ST: 3.
-An example of a business model with IoT
+An example of a business model based on IoT

+//ST: !
 Withings is a company born in France in 2008.
-It designs connected objects in a B2C market:
+It designs connected objects for a B2C market:

 //ST: !

-//ST: !
 image::withings-1.png[align="center",title="Withings making the headlines in 2014"]
+{nbsp} +

 //ST: !